Echoes of Nature – Manuela Marques

 Manuela Marques’s career is one of the most singular and international of Portuguese photography.
-For the first time, she will present in Portugal an exhibition that brings together several of her recent works, part of a triptych that includes presentations at MuMa, Havre, France (4 March 2022) and Domaine de Kerguéhennec (19 March 2022), Brittany, France.
-This exhibition is part of the 2022 Portugal-France season.
+For the first time, she will present in Portugal an exhibition that brings together several of her photographic and videographic works, produced between 2018 and 2022, as part of a triptych that has included previous presentations at MuMa, (Musée d’art moderne André Malraux), Le Havre, and Centre d’art Domaine de Kerguéhennec, Brittany, France.

-The work of Manuela Marques has been characterised, in recent years, by a production based on observation and thinking about landscape and the natural environment in all its forms, establishing a dialogue between scientific, perceptual and aesthetic discourses.
-The geographical locations for this study have been France, continental Portugal and the Azores archipelago, from which she has constructed a visual lexicon that constitutes an archaeological approach to the history of photography, a phenomenological digression on the artistic concept of landscape and an alignment with the idea of expanding media to the field of life.
+Echoes of Nature is characterised by observation and thinking about landscape and the natural environment in all its forms, establishing a dialogue between scientific, perceptual and aesthetic discourses.
+With a basis in continental and insular territories (France and Portugal, and the Azores archipelago, respectively), she has constructed a body of images that constitute an archaeological approach to the nature of the photographic image and a phenomenological digression on the artistic concept of landscape.

-Possessing a notable technique and aesthetic rigour in the composition and production of her images, Manuela Marques deals with the experimental matter of photography, its original duality, between a vibrant reality and a veristic idealism, a Cartesian conception of the world and a sublime, transcendental and romantic last gaze, and even the artistic mimesis of place and the imitation of nature by art.
-The observation of landscape in ‘Echoes of Nature’ is also an encounter between natural operating processes and the technical nature of the image.
+Possessing notable technique and aesthetic rigour, Manuela Marques deals with the experimental matter of photography in many of its dualities.
+Between a vibrant reality and a veristic idealism, a Cartesian conception of the world and a sublime, transcendental and romantic last gaze, and even the artistic mimesis of place and the imitation of nature by art.

 She has exhibited her photography and video work regularly in various institutions both in France and internationally.
 She recently presented solo exhibitions at the Calouste Gulbenkian Museum, Lisbon, Le Cellier, Reims, France (2017); the Museum of Art and Archaeology of Aurillac, France, and the Coimbra Visual Arts Circuit, Portugal (2016); Château d’Eau, Toulouse, France; Centre Régional de la Photographie du Nord-Pas-de-Calais, France, and the Calouste Gulbenkian Foundation, Paris (2014).